annagriffin/computer_vision/README.md

 November 11, 2020

 ## Introduction
 Computer vision and its applications in the field of robotics is quite extensive.
 It is not uncommon to find a camera or many on a robot these days.
-The camera is its lense into the world we experience as they beginning getting more stophicated at processing the visual data.
+The camera is its lense into the world we experience as they beginning getting more sophisticated at processing the visual data.
 There are many algorithms that are leveraged to address a variety of challenges that come along with computer vision.
 We chose to look into image processing, specifically contour detection algorithms.

 The goal of our project was to be able to extract a path that a robot could follow based on an image.
 Using a contour algorithm that we implemented ourselves, first extract a set of points that make up the contour of a given image.
 Then, we filter them into waypoints that serve as instructions the robot is able to interpret.
 Finally, we publish this series of points to the robot so that it can follow accordingly.